 - Although students may have the cognitive resources for outstanding achievement in school, not all of them use their resources effectively in the classroom.
 Students who show promise for outstanding academic achievement also differ from their typical age peers in a number of non-cognitive attributes, such as motivation, curiosity, persistence, independence, and the nature and depth of their interests.

 - Admission criteria should provide for the best possible match between the students’ abilities and the demands of the program.

 The P-CCS TAG selection process adheres to these guidelines.
-Students are selected based on five different standardized test scores.
+Students are selected based on three different standardized test scores.
 These quantitative measures assess both student ability (aptitude) and achievement.